Wicken Model Aero Club

 If you are interested in joining the WMAC, do not hesitate to call in at the flying site and chat to a member.
 Should you be new to the hobby, then we would strongly advise you not to purchase any equipment until you have sought advice from our membership – a wrong decision at this stage could prove costly and set you off in the wrong direction.

 We keep the gate to the car park locked, so contact our secretary Ian Heath (see details below) and arrange to meet.
 Please make sure that you close – and tie – the gate which leads into the field from which we fly as we often share our field with cattle and sheep.
-You would also be welcome to join us at a Club Night held at the Two Brewers, Thornborough, on the second Tuesday of each month from around 8pm (we are usually in the right-hand bar as you enter).
+You would also be welcome to join us at a Club Night now held at the Chepstow Drive Community Centre, 107 Chepstow Drive, Bletchley, MK3 5NG from 8pm on the second Tuesday of each month.

 Alternatively, click on the Application Form on this website, complete and post with your payment, as appropriate.